Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/mks_plans/guide.en-gb.md

 ### Control Plane

 The control plane orchestrates the Kubernetes cluster, handling scheduling, scaling, and API requests.
-The Free plan provides a single managed control plane suitable for development or small projects.
+The Free plan provides a single zone managed control plane suitable for development or small projects.
 In contrast, the Standard plan includes cross-availability-zone (AZ) resilience, ensuring the cluster continues to operate even if one AZ experiences an outage.

 Example: A Standard plan cluster can remain fully functional during an AZ failure, whereas a Free plan cluster relies on a single zone.